 Dragons?
-What with the civil war tearing the country apart, these reports of 'sightings' could be rumours spread by the Imperials, to sow seeds of doubt and plant fear into the hearts of men who would otherwise take up arms for the Stormcloaks, and for Skyrim.
+What with the civil war tearing the country apart, these reports of 'sightings' could be rumours spread by the Imperials, to sow seeds of doubt and to plant fear into the hearts of men who would otherwise take up arms for the Stormcloaks and for Skyrim.
 The blacksmith spat into the forge in disgust.
 The forge spits and pops in response.

 Damn arrogant boot-lickers.
 All that mattered at the end of the day was the year's harvest, enough food on the table, and enough mead to make everyone merry.